Over time we've recieved many of the same questions via email or social

 working to improve the model, so course history and course fit may be incorporated soon; this

-page will be updated when it is.
-(Update: This is true only in the baseline model — we
+update: This is true only in the baseline model — we

 now provide estimates from a